 Clean Fan Blades

 The next thing that you should consider is the fan blade.
-It is important to remember that the power of your HVAC is turned off before doing any maintenance check, especially when cleaning the fan blade.
 All kinds of dust can also accumulate on the fan blade and the best way to clean it is to use a vacuum.
-Do not push and bend the fan blades when you are cleaning it.
+First, make certain your heating system is off and there is no power to the unit.
+Then, use a vacuum attachment to remove dust from the blades.
+Do not push and bend the fan blades when you are cleaning them.
 Dust-free blades push the air more efficiently.

-This routine fall maintenance HVAC check is important if you don’t want any hassles or problems with your heating system this winter season.
-Get your heating system looked at before winter by following these tips or you can always call the HVAC specialists at Canoga Park Heating and Air Conditioning.
+A routine maintenance heating system check is important if you don’t want any hassles or problems with your heating system this winter season.
+If our DIY tips sound like too much trouble, you can always call the HVAC specialists at Canoga Park Heating and Air Conditioning.
+We are experts in heater tuneups and regular maintenance serving the San Fernando Valley.
+Contact us today!